abhi-dgd/fire-detection/README.txt

         into cloned repository's predict folder
     2. Standard size should be 1280 * 720
     3. Images will get resized when fed to predict
+    4. Activate environment
+    5. Check if .keras model is stored in model folder after training
-    4. Check path setup once again.
+    6. Check path setup once again.
 (Note: predict folder with data should not be in the same folder as training data.)
-    5. Activate environment
-    6. Start testing
+    7. Start testing using the testing.py
-    7. Random images are automatically indexed from folder and provided to model to test
+    8. Random images are automatically indexed from folder and provided to model to test